coreos/coreos-kubernetes/Documentation/getting-started.md

 **SERVICE_IP_RANGE**=10.3.0.0/24

-The CIDR network to use for service cluster IPs.
+The CIDR network to use for service cluster VIPs (Virtual IPs).
 Each service will be assigned a cluster IP out of this range.
-This must not overlap with any IP ranges assigned to the POD_NETWORK, or other existing network infrastructure.
-Routing to these IPs is handled by a kube-proxy service local to each node, and are not required to be routable between nodes.
+This must not overlap with any IP ranges assigned to the `POD_NETWORK`, or other existing network infrastructure.
+Routing to these VIPs is handled by a local kube-proxy service to each node, and are not required to be routable between nodes.

 <hr/>

 **K8S_SERVICE_IP**=10.3.0.1

-The IP address of the Kubernetes API Service.
-If the SERVICE_IP_RANGE is changed above, this must be set to the first IP in that range.
+The VIP (Virtual IP) address of the Kubernetes API Service.
+If the `SERVICE_IP_RANGE` is changed above, this must be set to the first IP in that range.

 <hr/>

 **DNS_SERVICE_IP**=10.3.0.10

-The IP address of the cluster DNS service.
-This IP must be in the range of the SERVICE_IP_RANGE and cannot be the first IP in the range.
+The VIP (Virtual IP) address of the cluster DNS service.
+This IP must be in the range of the `SERVICE_IP_RANGE` and cannot be the first IP in the range.
 This same IP must be configured on all worker nodes to enable DNS service discovery.

 ## Deploy etcd Cluster